 - Fluoride helps to repair the early stages of tooth decay.

-Eating and drinking increases the acidity in the mouth – this can remove the minerals from teeth, leading to tooth decay.
+Eating and drinking increases the acidity in the mouth, which can remove the minerals from teeth and lead to tooth decay.
 Drinking fluoridated water and brushing teeth with fluoride toothpaste increases the concentration of fluoride in saliva and plaque fluid.
 Fluoride in water acts like a constant repair kit that neutralises the effect of acids that cause decay and helps to repair damage before it becomes permanent.

 Fluoride toothpaste is an effective method of reducing dental decay.
 It provides an additional benefit above that of fluoridated water.

-Based on the consensus of many years of research on the effectiveness of different strengths of toothpaste, the New Zealand Guidelines Group recommends that adults and children brush their teeth twice daily with toothpaste containing at least 1,000 ppm of fluoride (i.e. 0.221% sodium fluoride or 0.76% sodium monofluorophosphate).
-Adults should us a ‘pea’ sized amount and children under 6 should use half a pea-sized amount of the same strength toothpaste on a small toothbrush.
+Based on the consensus of many years of research on the effectiveness of different strengths of toothpaste, the New Zealand Guidelines Group recommends that adults and children brush their teeth twice daily with toothpaste containing at least 1,000 ppm of fluoride (0.221% sodium fluoride or 0.76% sodium monofluorophosphate).
+Adults should us a ‘pea’ sized amount and younger children should use just a half pea sized amount of the same strength toothpaste on a small brush.
 Children should be discouraged from swallowing or eating toothpaste due to the possible risk of dental fluorosis.

-Water fluoridation is the process of adjusting the natural level of fluoride in the water supply to between 0.7 ppm and 1.0 ppm.
+Water fluoridation is the process of adjusting the natural level of fluoride in the water supply to between 0.7 and 1.0 parts per million (ppm).
 This is the optimal amount recommended by the World Health Organization to provide protection against tooth decay.